-Projects for 2017 are posted below; new projects will continue to be posted through February.
-To learn more about the type of research conducted by undergraduates, view the 2016 Research Symposium Abstracts.
+Projects are posted below; new projects will continue to be posted through February.
+To learn more about the type of research conducted by undergraduates, view the 2018 Research Symposium Abstracts.

 This is a list of research projects that may have opportunities for undergraduate students.
 Please note that it is not a complete list of every SURF project.
 Undergraduates will discover other projects when talking directly to Purdue faculty.

-You can browse all the projects on the list, or view only projects in the following categories:
+You can browse all the projects on the list or view only projects in the following categories:

 Network for Computational Nanotechnology (NCN) / nanoHUB

-|Research categories:||Computational/Mathematical, Computer Engineering and Computer Science, Electronics, Material Science and Engineering, Nanotechnology, Other|
+|Research categories:||Chemical, Computational/Mathematical, Computer Engineering and Computer Science, Electronics, Material Science and Engineering, Mechanical Systems, Nanotechnology, Other|

-|Preferred major(s):||Electrical, Computer, Materials, or Mechanical Engineering; Chemistry; Physics; Computer Science|
+|Preferred major(s):||Electrical, Computer, Materials, Chemical or Mechanical Engineering; Chemistry; Physics; Computer Science; Math|

 |Desired experience:||Serious interest in and enjoyment of programming; programming skills in any language.
 Physics coursework.|

-NCN is looking for a diverse group of enthusiastic and qualified students with a strong background in engineering, chemistry or physics who can also code in at least one language (such as C or MATLAB) to work on research projects that involve computational simulations.
+NCN is looking for a diverse group of enthusiastic and qualified students with a strong background in engineering, chemistry or physics who can also code in at least one language (such as Python, C or MATLAB) to work on research projects that involve computational simulations.
 Selected students will typically work with a graduate student mentor and faculty advisor to create or improve a simulation tool that will be deployed on nanoHUB.
-To learn about this year’s research projects along with their preferred majors and requirements, please go to website noted below.
+Faculty advisors come from a wide range of departments: ECE, ME, Civil E, ChemE, MSE, Nuclear E, Chemistry and Math, and projects may be multidisciplinary.
+To learn about this year’s research projects along with their preferred majors and requirements, please go to the website noted below.

-If you are interested in working on a nanoHUB project in SURF, you will need to follow the instructions below and be sure you talk about specific NCN projects directly on your SURF application, in the text box for projects that most interest you.
+If you are interested in working on a nanoHUB project in SURF, you will need to follow the instructions below.
+Be sure you talk about specific NCN projects directly on your SURF application, using the text box for projects that most interest you.